cusyio/Python4DataScience/docs/productive/git/advanced/hooks/hooks.rst

 Supported git hooks
 ===================

-The hooks managed by the pre-commit framework are not limited to being executed before commits; they can also be used for other Git hooks:
+The hooks managed by prek are not limited to being executed before commits; they can also be used for other Git hooks:

 * :ref:`commit-msg <commit-msg-hook>`
 * :ref:`post-checkout <post-checkout-hook>`